As a savvy internet user, you might think no one clicks on Facebook and Instagram ads.

 - (A)ction: End the ad with a call to action.

-AIDA is a lot to fit into 165 characters.
+AIDA is a lot to fit into 165 characters, but it can be done.
 Write five or ten ads until you’re able to fit a succinct sales pitch into the ad.

 Here’s an example for an online programming course: